 With just enough sweetness and fresh shredded zucchini, these muffins provide a healthier version of classic zucchini bread.
-We love that the recipe calls for a hint of fresh lemon zest and the use of baking soda and baking power to create a light and fluffy texture.
+We love that the recipe calls for a hint of fresh lemon zest for flavor and double-acting baking power to create a light and fluffy texture.
 We also love that the recipe has been adapted to bake muffins, which provides an easy single serving.
 No more tempting yourself with larger and larger pieces of the loaf!

-This zucchini lemon muffin recipe was originally published in the Weight Watchers cookbook, Simply Light Cooking, which offered Weight Watchers participants a low fat and healthier alternative to traditional baked goods.
+This zucchini lemon muffin recipe appears in the Weight Watchers cookbook, Simply Light Cooking, which offers Weight Watchers participants a low fat and healthier alternative to traditional baked goods.
 But you don't have to be following Weight Watchers or any sort of weight loss diet to enjoy these muffins.

 - 2 1/4 cups all-purpose flour